How Much Does Gutter Cleaning Cost?

 Benefits of Regular Gutter Cleaning

 It’s easy to forget about gutters since they’re out of sight and out of mind.
-As long as they look to be in good condition, we may think they’re performing correctly.
-But since water damage is an insidious and slow process, you may not notice the damage done by clogged gutters until it’s too late.
+As long as they look to be in good condition, homeowners can assume that they’re performing correctly.
+But since water damage is an insidious and slow process, the damage done by clogged gutters may not be apparent until it’s too late.
 Regularly cleaning gutters is the key to preventing water damage to the house or landscaping and extending the roof’s life.

 The primary purpose of gutters is to prevent dripping water from damaging a house at its most vulnerable points: where the roof meets the walls and along the foundation.
 When water can’t flow freely down the gutter and downspout, it will find the next easiest way out.
 That’s usually into any crack in the roofline, down the walls, and along the foundation.
 Water damage can become a costly home repair, so keeping gutters debris-free is the best prevention.